RAG Data Retrieval and Re-Ranking with BM25Plus

 An LLM converting a query into validated metadata filters for ChromaDB

 with_structured_output(ChunkMetadata) forces the LLM to return a validated object.
-A detailed prompt maps company aliases (AMZN → amazon) and report types (annual report → 10-k) to canonical values, then model_dump(exclude_none=True) drops unmentioned fields.
+A detailed prompt maps company aliases (AMZN → amazon) and report types (annual report → 10-k) to canonical values.
+Then model_dump(exclude_none=True) drops the unmentioned fields.

 PYTHON